csswizardry/csswizardry.github.com/case-studies.md

     description: "Workshop, Consultancy"
 ---

-## Good Work for Good People
+## Selected Work

 <div class="layout">
-  <p class="layout__item  lap-and-up-one-half">In no particular order, a
-     series of case studies covering a selection of recent work for consultancy, engineering, and workshop clients.</p
-   ><p class="layout__item  lap-and-up-one-half">Don’t have time to read full case studies?
-     Feel free to <a href="mailto:csswizardry@gmail.com?subject=Let%E2%80%99s%20work%20together">send
-     me an email</a> and we can talk directly.</p>
+  <p class="layout__item  lap-and-up-one-half">A selection of recent case
+     studies spanning audits, consultancy, engineering, and training.
+Together, they show how web performance work lands in the real world: faster websites, stronger Core Web Vitals, more confident teams, and clearer commercial returns.</p
+   ><p class="layout__item  lap-and-up-one-half">Every project is different,
+     but the underlying themes tend to be familiar: a slow site, an unclear starting point, and a team that knows things could be better.
+If that sounds like you, <a href="mailto:csswizardry@gmail.com?subject=Let%E2%80%99s%20work%20together">drop
+     me a line</a>.</p>
 </div>

+<p><a href="/contact/" class="btn  btn--positive">Add Yourself to the List…</a></p>

 <style>
   {% include css/components.feature-list.css %}